CallumJSuth/Portfolio/week5_documentation.md

 [Table("values")] : This tag is a C# attribute, but it is included in the comment to explain that the class is mapped to a table named "values" in the database.

+# Clean Code

+One example of my code not needing code is the ID Property.
+Because of the prior comments on the structureSTRV Class, it would be unnessassry to explain what this property does as it is already clear just from the surronding code.

+The "picker" object I use in order to show dropdown boxes on my UI is another example of a section of code that wouldn't benfit from comments.
+Due to the data inside this object, it is already clear what it's use is and comments would only take up space.

+Finally is the DatabasePath method.
+This one has already explained by its name and only has one line of code that contains the database path itself.
+Comments here would be overkill.